Stages of Becoming

 2041+

-Stage 8: Integrity vs. Despair (Late Adulthood, 65+ years) In the final stage, individuals reflect on their life.
+Integrity vs. Despair (Stage 8) In the final stage, individuals reflect on their life.
 A sense of fulfillment leads to integrity, while regret results in despair.
 The goal of this stage is to achieve a sense of wisdom and acceptance, where individuals can look back on their lives with a sense of peace.

 My childhood marked a complex family dynamic, with shared experiences of chaos and connection.
 These formative experiences shaped my values, work style, and deep interest in ensuring that all individuals—whether in families, society or the workplace—are seen, supported, and acknowledged, regardless of whether they stand out for exceptional achievements or struggles.
-You can read more about what our family looked like in 1990 in Yale to Jail - Growing Up One of Ten Kids (somewhere in the middle) and how being in the middle made me an advocate for all.
+You can read more about my family in Yale to Jail - Growing Up One of Ten Kids (somewhere in the middle) and how being in the middle made influenced my advocacy.

 Cover of Parade Magazine ~ May 12, 1996